conceptadev/rockets/packages/nestjs-access-control/README.md

 ## Using `@AccessControlReadOne` Decorator

-### Description

 The `@AccessControlReadOne` decorator grants read permissions for a single resource.
 It is a shortcut for defining access control grants for reading one resource.

-### Setting Permissions
+### Setting Read One Permissions

 First, define your access control rules using the `AccessControl` library.
 This example shows how to set permissions for different roles.

 Please refer to the [Important Notes Section](#important) for better understanding of the permissions.

 ```typescript
 //...